particle-iot/docs/src/content/reference/firmware.md

 {{#if has-backup-ram}}
 ## Backup RAM (SRAM)

-The STM32F2xx features 4KB of backup RAM (3068 bytes for system firmware v0.6.0 and later) of which is available to the user.
+The STM32F2xx features 4KB of backup RAM (3068 bytes for Device OS version v0.6.0 and later) of which is available to the user.
 Unlike the regular RAM memory, the backup RAM is retained so long as power is provided to VIN or to VBAT.
 In particular this means that the data in backup RAM is retained when:

 - the device goes into deep sleep mode
 - the device is hardware or software reset (while maintaining power)